Tips & Tricks For Training Your New Puppy

 So you have a new furry friend in the family?
 Congratulations!
 Puppies are fun, but can be a lot of work.
 Teaching them commands, socialization, and routines from an early age will make both of your lives easier.
-Here's a few tips and tricks we believe are important to teach your pup from an early age.
+Here's a few tips and tricks for training your puppy from an early age.

 Setting up a crate that is comfortable and functional for you and your puppy is the first step in crate training.
 You’re setting yourself and your new family member up for success!
 One of the easiest things you can do to make their space cozy is by investing in a cozy bed!
 There are so many pawsome options that could work for you and your furry friend, but here’s a few beds that might be pawfect for your setup:

 - Deluxe Mattress Dog Bed - Berber & Suede Blanket Top

 - Deluxe Mattress Dog Bed - Minky Faux Fur and Suede Pillow Top